OECD annual inflation picks up to 0.9% in December 2015

 OECD employment rate increases to 66.2% in the third quarter of 2015

-OECD unemployment rate at 7.0% in January 2015
+OECD unemployment rate stable at 6.6% in November 2015

 Private consumption main driver of OECD GDP growth in the third quarter of 2015

 Composite leading indicators continue to point to stable growth momentum in the OECD area

 Annual inflation in the OECD area picked up slightly to 0.7% in November 2015, compared with 0.6% in October.

 The OECD Purchasing Power Parities are subject to many questions.
 These Frequently Asked Questions (FAQs) are made to help you answering them.